EmpSwarup/clerk-auth/README.md

-# Under development
+# Just testing

-This application is currently under development.
+This application is used to test authentication using clerk.

 ## Getting Started